Costco's new credit card has some of the best rewards in the market

-Costco launched a new credit card this week that offers some of the best rewards in the market.
+Costco is launching a new credit card that will offer some of the best rewards in the market.

 The company ended a 16-year deal with American Express to switch over to Visa.

-The new Costco Visa card offers 4% cash back on eligible gas purchases (on up to $7,000 per year, then 1% back), 3% back on restaurant and travel purchases, 2% back on Costco and Costco.com purchases, and 1% back everywhere else.
+The new Costco Visa card will offer 4% cash back on eligible gas purchases (on up to $7,000 per year, then 1% back); 3% back on restaurant and travel purchases; 2% back on Costco and Costco.com purchases, and 1% back everywhere else.

 That’s a much better deal than the American Express card, which offered 3% cash back on gas (up to $4,000), 2% back on restaurants and travel, and 1% back everywhere else, Fortune reports.

-In fact, the new Visa card offers some of the best rewards of any card in the market, according to Sean McQuay, a credit-card expert for financial website NerdWallet.
+In fact, the new Visa card offers some of the best rewards of any card in the market, according to Sean McQuay, a credit card expert for Nerdwallet.

 McQuay told the Chicago Tribune that the Visa card offers the best cash-back rates on gas, restaurants, and travel.

-There is no annual fee on the Visa card, but shoppers must pay for a $55 annual Costco membership to use it.
+There is no annual fee on the Visa Card but shoppers must pay for a $55 annual Costco membership to use the card.

-The Sam’s Club MasterCard, by comparison, offers 5% cash back on fuel purchases (on up to $6,000 per year, then 1% back), 3% back on restaurant and travel purchases, and 1% cash back on other purchases.
-Customers can earn a maximum of $5,000 in cash-back rewards annually.
+Costco customers who have the current American Express card will receive the new Visa card in the mail in May, according to Citigroup.

 NOW WATCH: We tried the Costco food court and it totally blew us away